Citizen Science Grants

 - not place an unreasonable financial burden on citizen participants.

-- For more information on what activities and costs are eligible, go to Schedule 1, Section 4 of the Programme Guidelines
+For more information on what activities and costs are eligible please refer to Schedule 1, Section 4 of the Programme Guidelines.

-- For more information on the Merit Criteria, go to Schedule 1, Section 5 of the Programme Guidelines.
+For more information on the merit criteria please refer to Schedule 1, Section 5 of the Programme Guidelines.

 Applications that meet eligibility will proceed to a merit assessment.
 We will establish a departmental committee to assess eligible applications against the merit criteria and compare it to other eligible applications in your funding round.